forrestdavis/GardenPath/README.md

 This will run the experiments for NP/Z using the first shuffled and ordered models.
 The results will be saved to results as a_def.csv (and a_def.xlsx).

-One can prevent the saving to an excel file by commented out save_excel in gp.py.
+One can prevent the saving to an excel file by commenting out save_excel in gp.py.

 ### References
 Forrest Davis and Marten van Schijndel. ["Interaction with Context During Recurrent Neural Network